 The final third sees the cinnamon note recede even more, allowing notes of dark chocolate, creamy cedar, earth, and a bit of a nutty note.
 The sweetness has increased enough for me to identify it as a cherry sweetness, but is still not a dominant flavor by any means.
 Thankfully, the cinnamon note is still present, as is the black pepper on the retrohale, and they both combine quite nicely with the rest of the flavors to end the cigar.
 Construction remains fabulous to the nub as does the smoke production.
 The strengths ends somewhere between the medium and full marks.

-- While the subject of next years Monster release has yet to be finalized, Pete Johnson has mentioned publicly that he is thinking of going a few different directions.
+- While the subject of next year’s Monster Series release has yet to be finalized, Pete Johnson has mentioned publicly that he is thinking of going a few different directions.
 One combination he has mentioned is “Chucky and Bride of Chucky.”
-While I am not sure there is an actual pattern to the releases, it is interesting that the first two releases in the Monster series were classic Monsters, followed by a new Monster, followed by two more classic Monsters.
-If it is a specific pattern, that would mean a “new age” Monster is indeed due up.
+While I am not sure there is an actual pattern to the releases, it is interesting that the first two releases in the Monster Series were classic monsters, followed by a new monster, followed by two more classic monster.
+If it is a specific pattern, that would mean a “new age” monster is indeed due up.